techmmunity/utils/.github/PULL_REQUEST_TEMPLATE.md

 Please check if your PR fulfills the following requirements:

-- [ ] The commit message follows our guidelines: https://github.com/techmmunity/easy-check/blob/master/CONTRIBUTING.md
+- [ ] The commit message follows our guidelines: https://github.com/techmmunity/utils/blob/master/CONTRIBUTING.md
-- [ ] Tests for the changes have been added
+- [ ] Tests for the changes have been added / updated
 - [ ] Docs have been added / updated
 - [ ] I followed GitFlow pattern to create the branch
 - [ ] My code produces no warnings or errors
-- [ ] Tests for the changes have been added / updated

 ## PR Type